-In a first, the FDA has approved a cardiac MRI scanner that’s assisted by artificial intelligence (AI).
+In a first, the FDA has cleared a cardiac MRI scanner that’s assisted by artificial intelligence (AI).
 This comes after a study published in the New England Journal of Medicine back in June.

 The AI was developed by a team in Los Altos, CA; the product is called HeartVista’s Cardiac Package and is described by Radiology Business as a “one-click heart MRI examination tool.”
 The June study’s results found that noninvasive, myocardial perfusion cardiovascular MRI was equally effective as invasive fractional-flow reserve, which is considered the current standard for investigating consistent chest pain.